Model-based Drug Development

 Overview

 This unit provides further training on the use of mechanistic pharmacokinetic models, which use mathematical descriptions of physiological processes to predict the fate of drug molecules within the human body.
-Completion of the introductory module is an essential prerequisite.
-The unit addresses two key aspects of IVIVE:
+Completion of the introductory module (PHAR69922) is an essential prerequisite.

-1. developing mathematical representation of key chemical and physiological processes that affect drug molecules in the body
+The unit addresses two key aspects of IVIVE and PBPK models: 1) developing mathematical representation of key chemical and physiological processes that affect drug molecules in the body, and 2) defining the relationships that link these processes.

-• prediction of drug-drug and drug-disease interactions in special populations such as neonates, children, patients with kidney or liver impairment
+• Prediction of drug-drug and drug-disease interactions in special populations such as neonates, children, patients with kidney or liver impairment

-• special considerations for biologics.
+• Regulatory considerations for PBPK modelling

 Pre/co-requisites